A detailed view of the leadership structure at Givaudan, led by our Board of Directors and enabled by the Executive Committee.

 The tasks and powers of the Executive Committee include the approval of investments, leasing agreements and divestments within the corporate investment guidelines.
 The Executive Committee approves important business projects, prepares the business plan of the Company and the budgets of the individual divisions and functions.
 In addition, it plays a key role – together with the Human Resources organisation – in the periodic review of the talent management programme, including succession planning for key positions.
 Alliances and partnerships with outside institutions, such as universities, think tanks and other business partners, are also monitored by the Executive Committee.

 The members of the Executive Committee are individually responsible for the business areas assigned to them.
 The Executive Committee meets generally on a monthly basis to discuss general Company business and strategy.
-In 2016, The Givaudan Board of Directors held seven meetings, including one constitutive meeting directly following the general meeting of shareholders and one extraordinary meeting by telephone.
+In 2018, the Committee held twelve meetings at Company sites around the world, each meeting lasting between one and two days.
 These meetings are an opportunity to interact with local management and to visit Givaudan locations across the globe.
 Each major region is visited at least once a year to ensure a close interaction with all the different business areas.

 How members are appointed

 The members of the Executive Committee are appointed by the Board of Directors on recommendation of the Chief Executive Officer after evaluation by the Nomination Committee.
 The Executive Committee is responsible for developing the Company’s strategic as well as long-term business and financial plans.
 Key areas of responsibility also include the management and supervision of all areas of the business development on an operational basis, and approving investment decisions.